sabtahi/web-services-frontend-dev-test/README.md

 If you have any questions or notice something is not working (like the API, or any of the links in this document), please contact webdevs@carleton.ca.

 ## Project requirements

 * Only front-end code will be considered in this project: HTML5, CSS and Javascript.
 * The project can be written in pure javascript or use frameworks like React, Vue.js or others.
 * CSS preprocessors can be used at will.
-* CSS frameworks are not allowed.
-All CSS code must be written by you.
+* CSS frameworks like Tailwind are cool.
+So are styled components and pure CSS.
+Whichever you prefer.
 * Package managers and task runners can be used at will.

 ## Submission Instructions

 * Create a fork of this repo.
 * Develop and version this project using git.